 If you’re wondering what to do with those black creatures, you might want to read some tips on this page so just keep scrolling down!

 The best way to pay attention to the condition of the bathroom is by checking it regularly.
 Regular cleaning is one of the prevention measures that you can use to keep everything clean.
 Regular cleaning includes checking if there’s a leak of the plumb or drain.
 Once you spot this leak, try to fix it as soon as possible.

-- Turning on the exhaust fan because it might help spores to spread out.
+- Turning on the exhaust fan might help spores to spread out.

 - Touching the mold with bare hands.

 - Removing the mold with a dry cloth.
 Please make sure to use a damp one.